eclipse-sprotty/sprotty-website/hugo/content/docs/model_sources.md

 title: 'Model Sources'
 weight: 400
 ---
 When drawing a diagram with Sprotty we need a place to define and update the schema of the diagram to draw.
-For that Sprotty uses so-called model sources.
+Sprotty uses *model sources* to do this.
 Sprotty currently offers two different model sources: The `LocalModelSource` for local models and the `DiagramServer` for remote ones.
 {{< mermaid class="text-center">}}
 flowchart TD;